Patronymic: Persian

+Kurdish

+In Kurdish Language, generally, a triple name system is used which is patronymic and avonymic.
+That is the name of the individual followed by the father's name and the paternal grandfather's name without any modification of the names and are completely gender neutral.
+This style of naming is used in all official documentation in the Iraqi Kurdistan Region.
+Surnames are not officially used and most people do not even have a surname or family name, those who do, they usually derive their surnames from the name of their place of birth, place of origin, clan or tribe names, etc. The Kurdish names in Turkey, Iran and Syria are heavily influenced by the official naming systems in the respective countries.

 Europe

 In Europe, patronyms were formerly widespread but later became confined to Scandinavia, Iceland, and some Eastern Slavic cultures.

 English

 In England, names ending with the suffix "-son" or "-ing" were often originally patronymic.
 In addition, the archaic French (more specifically, Norman) prefix fitz (cognate with the modern French fils, meaning "son") appears in England's aristocratic family lines dating from the Norman Conquest, and also among the Anglo-Irish.
-Thus there are names such as Fitzgerald and Fitzhugh.
-Of particular interest is the name "Fitzroy", meaning "son of [the] king", which was sometimes used by illegitimate royal children.
+Thus there are names such as Fitzgerald, Fitzmaurice and Fitzhugh.
+In addition, the name Fitzroy, meaning "son of [the] king" (roy), was sometimes used by illegitimate royal children.